-Please limit your project narrative to no more than two (2) single-spaced pages using a 11-point font.
-Information exceeding these limits will not be considered in the scoring process.
+The project need narrative must not exceed two (2) single-spaced pages with not less than 11-point font.
+Information on pages exceeding this limit will not be considered in the scoring process.

-Use the space provided in the application to write a narrative summary describing the community's need for the proposed project.
-Be sure to address each of the bullet points below and provide data that quantifies the need:
+Use the space provided in the CDBG application to write a narrative summary describing the community's need for the proposed project and CDBG funding.
+Address each of the bullet points below and provide information that may serve as justification for the need: